How to protect Asia’s rapidly aging population from COVID-19

 Fifty-five per cent of persons over the statutory retirement age in Asia Pacific currently receive either a pension although the value of these pensions is comparatively small compared with other regions.
 Countries without social pensions tend to have old-age poverty rates higher than average poverty rates.
 Expanding coverage of social pension schemes to reach older persons and injecting additional cash through these programs in response to this crisis can help.

-This has already happened in Argentina, Colombia and Peru.
+Such social protection measures for older persons have been taken in in India, Sri Lanka, Thailand and Viet Nam.
 It particularly helps older women who are less likely to have other sources of income to take better preventative precautions, access healthcare if needed, and mitigate against a loss of income for themselves and those in their care.
 Often pensions are collected at designated communal pension points; now is the time to ensure appropriate and safe distancing measures are implemented or alternative distribution channels are in place to facilitate older persons receiving their pensions.

 Beyond the urgent strengthening of health systems and measures to ensure income security, aged care including social and community services serving older persons needs to be included in the response plans.
 The importance of focusing on these services is vividly demonstrated by the tragic infection cluster spikes in residents and staff in nursing homes reported in Australia, Italy and the United States, and reports of older people dying unattended in care homes in Spain.